NullCode1337/TWRP_tree_j2xlte/README.md

 ## Bugs
-- USB Storage not working (working on ittttt)
+- Enabling USB Storage enables MTP, for some reason

 ## Instructions
 To use this tree for compiling TWRP, do the following: